 Squat Rack vs. Power Rack Differences

 Squat racks and power racks have similarities, but they are not entirely the same.
 Squat racks can be used for squat variations, bench presses, and simply to rack your barbell.
-Power racks can give you the same benefits but can also help you to diversify movements like pull-ups.
+Power racks can give you the same benefits but can also help you to diversify movements like pull-ups and other potential attachments like dip bars, cable pulleys, and landmine attachments.
 They can also provide plenty of space for plate storage.

 That being said, it’s best to know your end-game before purchasing a squat rack from this list.
 If you’re looking for the basics and simply want to squat, then a no-frills bonafide squat rack might be perfect for your needs.
 On the other hand, if you envision this purchase to be something that enables you to train more movements and have more equipment options, consider a power rack that you can build on over time.